ximingxing/Close-Look-Java/README.md

 ## How to use

-I put the source code in the 'java' directory and the test code in the 'test' directory.
+I put the source code in the `java` directory and the test code in the `test` directory.

 ## Data Structure

-I put

 * Linear list
     * DynamicArray